BushLife - Fishing Reel Hero

 Our spinning choice by a landslide is the Shimano Stradic.
 It’s an industry standard, and we have years of experience with ours, as do our friends.
 Anything pricier is not necessary.
 If the budget doesn’t permit, we suggest going with a Daiwa Fuego.

-When it comes to the best baitcasting reels, we have some options.
+When it comes to the best baitcasting reel brands, we have some options.
 Daiwa Tatula’s are outstanding!
 It would also be criminal not to mention Shimano’s Curado series of reels, and stepping down a bit in price would be their SLX series.
 We suggest these as the best fishing reels without getting into tournament-level pricing.
 And you’ll find several tournament anglers using these very models.

 How To Maintain a Fishing Reel